 For the first five years of my life, my family lived in Ludwigshafen, an industrial city in southwest Germany with a few hundred thousand inhabitants.
 Most of them worked in the world’s largest complex of chemical and pharmaceutical plants, along the Rhein river.
 The living quarters of the city reflected the impersonal, practical, modern sensibilities and necessities of postwar construction intermingled with a few blackened red and beige sandstone facades of nineteenth century townhouses.
 These were unassuming places to which people came home after long, exhausting days of work to retreat behind walls, doors, and shuttered windows.
 This made Ludwigshafen a somewhat dull twin to the flashier Mannheim on the other side of the river.
 Mannheim had the fancy boulevards, flower gardens, luxury shopping, gourmet food stores, restaurants, cafes, and cultural events in its concert hall, and a sprawling castle that as of late housed its university.

 In the first few years of my life, I knew or cared little about that.
 My world was much smaller than a city.
 I had a comfortable, safe home.
-I loved its contrast to the gray, often foggy and cold outside world and the menaces I perceived lurking there.
-But it was very quiet there on most days.
+I loved its contrast to the gray, often foggy and cold outside world and the nebulous menaces I perceived lurking there.
+But it was exceedingly quiet most days.
 My dad was working out of town for weeks at a time to set up soft drink production and distribution plants all around West-Germany.
 He only came home on weekends and often not even that.
 My mother, a translator of English and French, worked long hours as an assistant to the CEO of a chemical company.
 I had a brother who was three and a half years older and thus about twice my age then.
 He went to school and we interacted fairly little.
 The household was run by a gentle and proper girl from Bavaria.
 She was the one person who was always there, the source of dutiful nourishment, care, consolation, information, instruction, and protection.
 Although she was busy with many other chores, she was the director of my life.
 Because the other family members were in intermittent attendance, they were not as familiar, and I was not certain about their function.

 But I was not isolated.
 We lived on the fifth floor of a new L-shaped, six-story apartment building that filled one side of a triangular, large plaza in the center of the city.
 The building had a courtyard with a driveway and garages, landscaping with shrubs and trees, a lawn strewn with daisies, and a playground.
 I, like all other small children in the complex, was regularly sent to the courtyard to run free all day without much direct contact with grownups.
 Moms and caretakers sporadically monitored us from courtyard balconies, wound down baskets to their children with snacks and drinks, and called them to come up for meals or nap time.
 We shared our toys and played together, gave others who were hungry or thirsty of our snacks, cared for each other when one of us fell, and discussed matters that moved us.
 Between the indoors and outdoors of this world, I felt sheltered.